CamiPieroni/CamiPieroni/README.md

 <font size="-1">

-🌻 When I'm not perfecting pixels, you can find me **exploring the great outdoors**, playing the latest indie games, or delving into a good book.
+🌻 When I'm not perfecting pixels, you can find me exploring the great outdoors, playing the latest indie games, or reading a good book.

-🌟 **My mantra:** "Try it, if it fails it will be a good story to tell"
+🌟 **My mantra:** "Try it, if it fails it will be a good story to tell".

 </font>
 <br/>